President, American Composers Orchestra

-Edward Yim is Vice President for Artistic Planning for the New York Philharmonic, one of the oldest and most venerable orchestras in the world.
-As the senior staff director in charge of programming, he collaborates with Music Director Alan Gilbert and President Matthew van Besien to create and maintain the organization’s artistic profile by initiating long-term project development, engaging guest conductors and soloists, and coordinating repertoire for a year round schedule of concerts in NY, international touring and media activities.
-He also spearheads the New York Philharmonic’s partnership with the Shanghai Symphony Orchestra and the Shanghai Conservatory of Music to establish the Shanghai Orchestra Academy and NY Philharmonic Residency project.
+Edward Yim is President of the American Composer’s Orchestra, and previously served as Vice President for Artistic Planning for the New York Philharmonic, where, as the senior staff director in charge of programming, he collaborated with Music Director Alan Gilbert and President Matthew van Besien to create and maintain the organization’s artistic profile by initiating long-term project development, engaging guest conductors and soloists, and coordinating repertoire for a year round schedule of concerts in NY, international touring and media activities.

 Born and raised in Los Angeles, Edward Yim holds an AB in Government from Harvard College and an MBA from Case Western Reserve University.
 Mr. Yim is a graduate of the League of American Orchestra’s Management Fellowship Program.
 He has served on the boards of New Music USA and the International Contemporary Ensemble, and also consults to Music Accord, a consortium of presenters which commissions contemporary chamber music for American artists.